OPEN CALL FOR ENTRIES • Select a Category of Entry to continue.

 The Providence Children’s Film Festival (PCFF) seeks films that inspire, delight, educate, and connect a diverse community of youth and families by curating, presenting, and exploring the best of independent and international cinema.

 Our annual Festival brings the world to our children and our community through important films made from extraordinary, often unrecognized filmmakers from all over the globe.
-Each year we search for films appropriate for youth and children with interesting stories, that offers wisdom and multiple cultural perspectives and connections across all ages.
-Through our thoughtfully selected films, we hope to demonstrate the artistry and craft of filmmaking and provide opportunities to discuss the stories, people and connections from near and afar.
+Each year we search for films appropriate for youth and children with interesting stories, that offer wisdom and multiple cultural perspectives.
+Through our thoughtfully selected films, we hope to honor the artistry and craft of filmmaking and provide opportunities to discuss the stories, people and connections from near and afar.

 ABOUT THE FESTIVAL

-Now in its ninth year, the Providence Children’s Film Festival enhances and energizes the local arts and cultural community and has become of one the most highly anticipated family events of the year.
-The annual Festival takes place in February at multiple venues within walking distance of downtown Providence, with over ten days of screenings, filmmaking workshops, and drop-in activities, along with pre and post-film conversations that we call "Reel Connections".
-During the Festival, PCFF screens an average of 16 feature length films (including a classic film title) along with over 100 short films, including live-action, documentary, and animation made by filmmakers from around the world.
-Beginning in 2014, PCFF added the Youth Filmmaker Showcase, a juried program of films made by international youth, followed by an opportunity for young filmmakers to talk about both the fun and the challenges they face during the creative process.
+Now in its tenth year, the Providence Children’s Film Festival enhances and energizes the local arts and cultural community and has become of one the most highly anticipated family events of the year.
+The annual Festival takes place in February at multiple venues within walking distance of downtown Providence, with over fourteen days of screenings, filmmaking workshops, and drop-in activities, along with pre- and post-film conversations or presentations (which we call “Reel Connections”).
+During the Festival, PCFF screens an average of 14 feature length films (including a classic film title) along with over 200 short films, including live-action, documentary, animation and experimental films made by filmmakers from around the world.

-Audience Choice Award Best Feature: FANNY'S JOURNEY (Belgium/France, 2016)
+Audience Choice Award Best Feature: JUST CHARLIE (United Kingdom, 2017)

-Audience Choice Award Best Short: SUMMER CAMP ISLAND (USA, 2016)
+Audience Choice Award Best Short: SACRED HAIR (Canada, 2017)

-Special Jury Award Best Feature: BLANKA (Philippines, 2015)
+Special Jury Award Best Feature: LIYANA (Qatar, Swaziland, USA, 2017)

-Special Jury Award Best Short: BIRDLIME (Canada, 2016)
+Special Jury Award Best Short: TWO BALLOONS (USA, 2017)

 The PCFF selection committee seeks films with content that speaks positively to children, teens and families from diverse backgrounds and ethnicities.
 Please consider submitting if you have created work that can speak to all, including children and teens.
 We seek films that are entertaining and/or challenging to young minds with serious, true-to-life topics and narratives that may span a range of emotions.
 The film need not have a "story-book" ending to find a place in our festival.
 PCFF welcomes foreign films with subtitles, documentaries, live action, animation and even experimental films that may inspire our viewers to think about the world in a new way.

 The Director of Programming will make selections along with the Festival Film Selection jury composed of educators, filmmakers, parents and children.
 PCFF takes pride in bringing children into the selection process; as a member of the PCFF Jury, youth have a voice from beginning to end, taking part in final film selections, festival programming, and award distributions.
-PCFF will email all entrants no later than January 10, 2018, whether films have been selected for the festival.
-Preview DVDs, thumb drives, and related materials of all films submitted for consideration will NOT be returned unless submission includes a prepaid, self-addressed, stamped envelope.
+PCFF will email all entrants no later than January 10, 2019, whether films have been selected for the festival.

 In addition to our Opening Night Party and final Awards Presentation Event, PCFF hosts a Filmmaker Soiree’ during the festival.
 No box juices or Goldfish crackers here.
 The Soiree is a private, low-key and relaxing get together with our star filmmakers and some of our festival devotee's.
 In between bites you may meet some filmmakers who have films in this year's festival or share a drink with one of our invited Reel Connection speakers.
 You will certainly meet many of the people who helped create and support this year's festival.